 All about the Lifestyle Disorder PCOS

 Many women with PCOS are more likely to develop other concurrent metabolic health problems, such as diabetes, hypertension, high cholesterol, and mental issues like depression and anxiety in later life.
-These are linked to the weight gain typical in women with PCOS.
+These are linked to the weight gain typical in women.

 To be diagnosed with PCOS, a woman must have 2 of 3 possible problems: irregular periods, high levels of hormones (such as LH, testosterone, or fasting Insulin), and ovaries that contain multiple tiny cysts, which is diagnosed by sonography.
-These cysts of PCOS are very small (<10 mm).
+These cysts in this are very small (<10 mm).

 There is no permanent cure for PCOS yet, but there are many ways you can decrease or eliminate PCOS symptoms and feel better.